cult-of-coders/apollo-live-client/README.md

 );
 ```

+Any other prop passed to `ReactiveQuery` that is not `subscription` is going to be passed to the actual `Query` object behind the scenes.

 ## Customisability

 You can customise the behavior of how you handle incomming data from subscriptions, by rolling out your